aws-samples/aws-cdk-examples/typescript/custom-resource-provider/README.md

-# CDK Custom Resource Provider Example
+# CDK Custom Resource Provider Framework Example

-This sample project demonstrates how to define a custom resource using the @aws-cdk/custom-resource package -- specifically the AWSCustomResource and Provider constructs.
+This sample project demonstrates how to define a custom resource using the @aws-cdk/custom-resource package Provider framework.

 From the [documentation](https://docs.aws.amazon.com/cdk/api/latest/docs/custom-resources-readme.html): The @aws-cdk/custom-resources.Provider construct is a "mini-framework" for implementing providers for AWS CloudFormation custom resources.
 The framework offers a high-level API which makes it easier to implement robust and powerful custom resources and includes the following capabilities: